alopedev/promptHub/README.md

-# 🚀 PromptHub - AI Prompt Marketplace
+# 🚀 PromptHub - AI Prompt Sharing Website

-> **CSS Skills Refresher Project** - A modern React application built to practice and refresh CSS techniques, featuring a Raycast-inspired design system.
+> **Discover, Share, and Use AI Prompts** - A modern web platform for finding and sharing high-quality AI prompts across various categories.

-## 📖 Project Overview
+## 📖 About PromptHub

-PromptHub is an AI prompt marketplace.
-This project was created as a **CSS skills refresher exercise**, focusing on CSS techniques, responsive design, and advanced styling patterns.
+PromptHub is a comprehensive AI prompt sharing website that connects users with a curated collection of effective prompts for various AI models and use cases.
+Whether you're a content creator, developer, researcher, or AI enthusiast, PromptHub provides an organized platform to discover, customize, and share prompts that deliver exceptional results.

-### 🎯 Learning Objectives
+### 🎯 What We Offer

-- **CSS Custom Properties (Variables)** - Consistent design tokens
+- **Curated Prompt Library** - Hand-picked, high-quality prompts across multiple categories
-- **Glassmorphism Effects** - Backdrop filters and transparency
+- **Smart Search & Discovery** - Find the perfect prompt for your specific needs
-- **Responsive Grid & Flexbox** - Modern layout techniques
+- **Interactive Customization** - Edit and personalize prompts before use
-- **Component-Based Styling** - Utility classes and design systems
+- **Category Organization** - Browse prompts by purpose, industry, or AI model
-- **Dark Theme Implementation** - Color schemes and contrast
+- **Usage Analytics** - Track your most-used prompts and preferences
-- **Interactive Animations** - Hover states and transitions
+- **Modern User Experience** - Clean, intuitive interface with dark theme support

 ## ✨ Features